geniza-ai/scrapeomatic/README.md

 results = github_scraper.collect(user_name)
 ```

+**Note:**  GitHub seems to have some security measures in place to prevent scraping email addresses from github repos.
+At present, we are not able to retrieve the user's email.

 ## Instagram
 To pull data from Instagram, simply create an Instagram object, then call the `collect(<username>)` method.